Everglades Attractions

 Collier-Seminole State Park

 This 6,400-acre park showcases the wildlife splendor that is the Everglades.
-Explore mangroves and cypress swamp by land or water by boat tour or canoe.
+Explore mangroves and cypress swamp by land or water, with a guide in a boat or by kayak.
 Tent and RV camping is available.
-Collier-Seminole State Park is located just 17 miles south of Naples on the Tamiami Trail.
+Collier-Seminole State Park is located just 17 miles southeast of Naples on the Tamiami Trail.

 Clyde Butcher’s Big Cypress Gallery

-World-famous Everglades photographer Clyde Butcher's black-and-white photography is on display at his gallery located within the Big Cypress National Preserve.
-Big Cypress Gallery displays an extensive selection of Clyde's work, which ranges in size from 16x20 inches to 5x9 feet.
+World-famous Everglades photographer Clyde Butcher's black-and-white photography is on display at his gallery located on Tamiami Trail within the Big Cypress National Preserve.
+Clyde Butcher’s Big Cypress Gallery displays an extensive selection of the artist’s work, which ranges in size from 16x20 inches to 5x9 feet.

 Roadside Attractions